CIOs/CTOs Handbook to Set the IT Priorities Right for 2022

-Have a look at the critical stats since 1988 that led the way for today’s IBM AS/400 iSeries:
+Have a look at its journey since 1988 that led the way for today’s IBM AS/400:

-We bet you didn’t know this about your IBM iSeries
+Did you know this about your IBM iSeries?
+(AS400 System – Hardware/OS)

-- IBM AS400 i series and its predecessors have had three different OS names, seven different OS versions, and more than twenty revisions.
+- IBM AS400 i Series (now Power Systems) and its predecessors have had three different OS names, seven different OS versions, and more than twenty revisions.

-- The OS/400-i5 operating system has run on 6 different hardware, and all were manufactured under the IBM name.
+- The OS/400 operating system in 1988 has run on 6 different hardware and was called AS400 at that time.

 - Since 1988, IBM has sold more than 50 hardware models to run the product line of IBM AS 400 iSeries

-The operating system has undergone several name changes by the IBM server line.
-It was first called OS400 and later became i5/OS after introducing eServer i5 that features POWER5 processors.
-And finally, it became IBMi.
+The operating system has undergone several name changes by IBM.
+It was first called System/36, then became OS400 and later became i5/OS in 2006 after introducing eServer i5 that features POWER5 processors.
+And finally, it became IBM i.

-- The new IBM AS400 is designed as a “turnkey” OS, and it requires little or no attention from IT staff during normal business operations.
+- The IBM i is designed as a “turnkey” OS, and is said to require little or no attention from IT staff during normal business operations.

 - The maintenance of hardware and software tasks is integrated.